Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.5.4 =
+* Improvement: We have added summary tables, which will speed up the dashboard tremendously on large websites.
+The summary tables are updated every hour.
+* Improvement: We have added some indexes and removed some unused data which speeds up the dashboard and it will reduce the database size quite a bit.
+* Improvement: Save the last used date range in local storage, so when you return the date is the same.
+* Fix: Added more data to delete on uninstall.
+This will prevent data from being left behind when uninstalling the plugin.
+* Improvement: Updated referrer spam list.
+* Fix: Referer spam would not be filtered out.
+This has been resolved.
+* Fix: Click goals where an ID was on a parent class, would not be tracked.
+Now this is checked recursively.

 = 1.5.3 =
 * Fix: Fixed error in class-statistics.php
 * Fix: Changed query for post count per page on for logged in users.